EtchedPixels/CC6303/README.md

   tell the expression evaluation "try and evaluate this into X without using D".
 In practice that means simple constants and stack offsets.
 That will improve some handling of helpers.
 We can't do that much with it because we need to be in D for maths.
+Right now the worst of this is peepholed.

 - Fetch pointers via X when we can, especially on 6803.
 In particular also deal with pre/post-inc of statics (but not alas pre/post inc locals) with